 Click Manual

-The Add Product form opens
+The Add Item form opens

 💡 Tip: To record a donation, add the item first, then go to Dispose Of → Donate to mark it as donated.

-Filling Out the Product Form
+Filling Out the Add Item Form

 The form has these fields (only Product Name is required):